olofmogren/olofmogren.github.io/blog-drafts/_posts/2016-01-25-quantum-encryption.md

 Would this restore the balance?
 Today, there is research in this area, but no convincing solutions have been presented.
 If the communication channel is based on quantum mechanics, things come into new light.
-Even if a hacker can see the encrypted communication based on a quantum channel, an observer can never observe the communication without altering the information transmitted (this is a direct consequence of Heisenberg's uncertainty principle).
+Even if a hacker can see the encrypted communication based on a quantum channel, an observer can never observe the communication without altering the information transmitted (this is a direct consequence of Heisenberg's uncertainty principle, more on [Wikipedia](https://en.wikipedia.org/wiki/Uncertainty_principle)).
 So if anyone reads what you transmit, you can discover it.
-This fact makes it possible to use relatively simple encryption techniques and still have a security which in principle is proven safe against all types of attacks (this is known as Quantum Key Distribution ).
+This fact makes it possible to use relatively simple encryption techniques and still have a security which in principle is proven safe against all types of attacks (this is known as Quantum Key Distribution, more on [Wikipedia](https://en.wikipedia.org/wiki/Quantum_key_distribution)).

 This brings us to the current situation in this cat-and-mouse game.
 Unfortunately, building the machines required to perform quantum cryptography as defined in the theoretical publications is impossible.